App Module vs Core Module vs Shared Module vs Feature Modules in Angular

 The Shared Module is where we want everything to live that is shared throughout the application.
 Components, directives, guards, & pipes can all live in the Shared Module.

 A loading spinner is something commonly found in the shared module.
-This is something you will want shared throughout your application.
+This is something you will want to be shared throughout your application.